coilysiren/firestarter/readme.md

         __init__.py
         cms.py

 Scripts are python code!
-They can go in main.py but please do not.
-Instead put them in scripts/
+Python functionality can be placed inside of main.py but please do not do that.
+Instead put them in scripts/.

+Presently the only script in this folder is cms.py, which handles turning markdon into HTML. __init__.py isn't actually a script, and instead is simply a [package marker](https://docs.python.org/2/tutorial/modules.html#packages)

     static/
         css/